 Life is busy.
 Time is limited.
-Time for which we are on the planet earth is limited.
+The time for which we are on the planet earth is limited.
 Is that means we must make the best use of every bit of second for which we live?
 If yes, for what?

 What’s the purpose of life?
 Well, I think there is no one purpose in life.
 Instead, there are “purposes.”
 After all, who have only one goal or purpose in life.
 All we have many, leaving anomalies aside.
 However, out of all the purposes we have in life, one very most important is to be happy and healthy.

 These days, being busy is appreciated.
 Not just appreciated, but worshiped.
 Most of us think that at all times, we should be doing something meaningful, something productive, something that makes a difference in the world.
 Well, why?
 No answer or the most likely answer is that “being busy” is what we supposed to be in a world.
 A world which is more competitive than ever, which is more connected than ever, which is more productive than ever, which has more things to offer than ever.

 Among all the clutter and busyness, we, sometimes, forget that always making planned use of time to get most done is not going to add anything valuable to life without hurting the quality of our lives.